ALTRAVIA

 STAGE 08

-STAGE 08: Millesimo – Upper Montenotte (Cairo Montenotte)
+STAGE 08: Millesimo to Upper Montenotte (Cairo Montenotte)

 First STAGE of the two entirely in Ligurian territory.
 We cross the Upper Bormida Valley, touching the three constituent branches of the river: the Bormida of Millesimo, Pallare and Mallare.
 After passing by the castle of Cosseria, we walk on a scenic ridge, parallel to the highway route, until we reach the colorful town of Carcare.
 Here, as is the case with the mountainous section of the highway, the route splits.
 Route A passes through Adelasia Park and is recommended for hikers.
 B passes through Altare, preferable for bikes.

 A) We skim through the woods to the Ferrania area, with its important industrial history, arriving at a historic Abbey.
-We then leave the inhabited territories to enter the splendid Adelasia Park, climbing immersed in nature.
-We stop for a rest in a mountainous setting, at the highest point of AltraVia, now a stone’s throw from the sea.
+We then leave the inhabited areas to enter the splendid Adelasia Park, climbing up surrounded by nature.
+We stop for a rest in a mountainous setting, at the highest point of ALTRAVIA, now a stone’s throw from the sea.
 This will be the only time we will stop outside an urban center.

 B) Traveling along the valley floor we arrive at Altare, an ancient town whose history is inextricably linked to the art of glassmaking, where we may decide to stop.
 Continuing on, a long but steady ascent will take us first to the Bocchetta di Altare, a point traditionally indicated as the demarcation between the Alps and the Apennines, and then to rejoin itinerary A, after passing through the high borders of the Adelasia Park.